gapdays/gapdays2015-spring/index.md

 ## March 16-20, 2015, RWTH Aachen University

 This meeting is a developer's meeting which will focus on stabilizing HPC-GAP.
-Our goal is to make a beta-release of HPC-GAP with improved documentation which helps package authors to gradually port their packages.
+Our goal is to work towards a beta-release of HPC-GAP with improved documentation which helps package authors to gradually port their packages.
+Futhermore we want to work out a roadmap for reintegrating HPC-GAP into the main development line.

 #### GAP Days in general